phchma/phchma.github.io/Galen.md

 ### Galen Invited Talk

+- Spring of 2023, given by **Dr. Xin Lu** from University of Science and Technology Beijing (previously worked in Tohoku University)

+> Towards a Sustainable Metallurgy by Advanced Recycling System

 - Fall of 2022, given by **Dr. Charley Wu** from University of Surrey

 > Discrete element modelling of deformable granular materials